salma-akajou/salma-akajou/README.md

+# Hello 🌿, I'm Salma
-# Salma Akajou | Building Clean & Interactive Web Applications 💻✨
+## Building Clean & Interactive Web Applications 💻✨

 Transforming ideas into elegant web solutions, experimenting with new technologies daily, and building projects that make a difference.